canonical/netplan/doc/netplan-yaml.md

   - **path-cost** (mapping)

-    > Set the cost of a path on the bridge.
-Faster interfaces should have
+    > Set the per-interface cost of a path on the bridge.
+Faster interfaces
-    > a lower cost.
-This allows a finer control on the network topology
+    > should have a lower cost.
+This allows a finer control on the network
-    > so that the fastest paths are available whenever possible.
+    > topology so that the fastest paths are available whenever possible.

     Example: